turbot/steampipe-cloud-sdk-go/docs/Workspace.md

 ### NewWorkspace

-`func NewWorkspace(createdAt string, createdById string, handle string, id string, identityId string, updatedById string, versionId int32, ) *Workspace`
+`func NewWorkspace(createdAt string, createdById string, deletedById string, handle string, id string, identityId string, updatedById string, versionId int32, ) *Workspace`

 NewWorkspace instantiates a new Workspace object
 This constructor will assign default values to properties that have it defined,